 The Shale Oil Bubble Accounted For 99% Of U.S. Oil Production Growth Since 2007

-Economy, Energy, EROI, News, Silver Members, Videos
+Economy, Energy, Precious Metals, Silver Members, Videos